saiskee/spireautomator/README.md

      any runtime search configuration parameters at all, the houser will prompt the user for input at runtime, and remember his/her inputs for the lifetime of the process.

 The user may make several search configurations by numerically specifying them.
-The number may
+If specified,
-    be any number, where each parameter's number is delimited from the criteria by a hyphen.
-    If the user intends to only have one search configuration, he/she does not need to make any numerical criteria configuration at all.
+    each parameter's search configuration number is prepended to and delimited from the criteria by a hyphen.
+If the user intends to only have one search configuration, he/she does not need to prepend any numerical criteria configuration at all.
 Parameters with a prefix of `[00-]` may be set for a specific room search configuration index.
 	For example, to set `s2radio=building` for the third configuration, the argument would be `3-s2radio=building`.
-Prefixes are optional.
 If the prefix is not included, the parameter will be set for the first configuration.
 The following arguments are used by this automator:

 	searches=[>1]